 A young and influential emerging leader decries the evils of religion.

-Religion is condemned as a work of man.
-Christianity, on the other hand, is not about religion.
-It is about relationship.
+Religion is condemned as a “work of man”.
+The young pastor continues, “Christianity,” on the other hand, “is not about religion.
+It is about relationship”.

-In the same way that the Bible is human literature, Christianity is human religion.
-But this does not mean that there isn’t a relationship between God and humans behind it.
+In the same way, that the Bible is human literature, Christianity is human religion.
+But does this mean that there no divine reality behind them?

 Think of Abraham.

 God speaks to him.
 That’s a relational faith encounter between God and man.

 Abraham constructs an altar to commemorate his encounter with God.

 Saying something is only human doesn’t mean it ends (or begins) there.

 Humans are by nature religious.
 Even the humans that preach against religion are doing so religiously.
 They normally do so at prearranged gatherings they call worship services or celebrations, but they can (and do) practice their religion casually and relationally too.

 At their services, dozens, hundreds, sometimes thousands of people rise at the same time, travel to the same place, and participate in the same practices each week.
 Then the young preacher rises and preaches against religion, by which he means empty ritual.